 Europe is working on a set of new regulations for civil drones that make things a bit more definitive in the industry and for consumers like us.

-In the same manner in which drones are used to track animal movements or detect poachers by conservation players, likewise, it can also be used by poachers to track the animal movements more effectively and evade the authorities.
+In the same manner in which drones are used to track animal movements or detect poachers by conservation players, likewise, it can also be used by poachers to track animal movements more effectively and evade the authorities.

 Drone hacking is a major issue and can cause you a lot of trouble.
 Hackers can easily tamper with the drone software and disable flight in restricted areas.
 Today you can get guidelines on groups and internet chat forums on how to overcome restrictions on drones.
 Advanced hackers can even collect the drone feed from your drone as it goes about filming.

 Drones can be used for nefarious reasons, espionage being one of them.
-That is why most if not all government buildings, military installations, and sensitive national security areas are no-go zones for drone pilots.
+That is why most, if not all, government buildings, military installations, and sensitive national security areas are no-go zones for drone pilots.
 Governments across the world are investing in drone jamming equipment in sensitive areas to take down any nefarious actors.

 Drones pose a great risk to airports due to the high risk of collision.
 Generally, airports and aerodromes are classified as no-flight zones for drone users.
-In areas where such cases are frequent airports are investing in drone jamming equipment to either capture or neutralize the drones.
+In areas where such cases are frequent, airports are investing in drone jamming equipment to either capture or neutralize the drones.

 Let's see what are the advantages and disadvantages of drones for specific industries this time.

-If you are flying an agricultural drone over your personal property, a drone weighing less than 25Kg, there is no need for a license.
-Exceptions apply if you are flying a drone over 25Kg, and using the drone for commercial purposes.
+f you are flying an agricultural drone over your personal property, a drone weighing less than 25 kg, there is no need for a license.
+Exceptions apply if you fly a drone over 25 kg and use the drone for commercial purposes.
 For drone users in the UK, you still need to apply for a CASA’s aviation reference number and give prior notification before flights.

 You only have to register your drone if it weighs above 250 grams (0.55 pounds) in the UK and USA.
 You need an RPL and must ensure your drone is registered by the aviation authorities.
 The FAA mandates that drones used for commercial purposes must be registered every 3 years.
 Failure to have your drone registered results in steep penalties.